-I received a Ph.D. in Ecology and Biosystematics from the University of Lisbon in 2002 and I am currently working in the Conservation Ecology Research Group (CE) of cE3c.
+I received a Ph.D. in Ecology and Biosystematics from the University of Lisbon in 2002 and I am currently working in the Conservation in Socio-Ecological Ecosystems Research Group (CSES) of cE3c.

 I am a professor of Herpetology and Developmental Biology at the Faculty of Sciences of University of Lisbon.
 I am also the external curator of the herpetological collections of the MUHNAC.
 My research focuses invasion ecology, with the main focus in freshwater ecosystems, but I also work in other topics, mainly related with herpetology and cork-oak woodland ecology.

 I currently collaborate with teams from 8 countries in Europe and Africa.
 These collaborations include funded programs and/ or co-supervision of PhD students.
 My main current project is INVAXEN – Invasive Biology of Xenopus laevis in Europe.
 I’m also the scientific responsible for the eradication plan of this species In Portugal, a program lead by ICNF with the support of the Oeiras Municipality.

 The main objectives of my current research are: i) to assess the impacts of invasive species in freshwater habitats; ii) to contribute to the eradication of invasive species, while monitoring ecosystem recovery during and after eradication; iii) to understand trophic web functioning of temporary ponds, and the impacts of invasive species, climate change, and their interactions in this endangered habitats; iv) to collect long-term data on herpetological communities of cork-oak woodlands.